dirkwhoffmann/vAmiga/docs/_sources/HowTo/NullModemCable.md.txt

 # Connecting Two Amigas

-vAmiga supports two emulator instances to be connected with a null model cable, allowing the user to run multiplayer games.
+vAmiga supports two emulator instances to be connected with a null modem cable, allowing the user to run multiplayer games.
 In this article we will walk through the necessary steps to connect two emulator instances running Battle Chess.

 First of all, launch vAmiga, open the configuration window and switch to the Peripherals tab.
 In this tab you can configure the serial interface:

 ![Peripherals Tab](images/battlechess1.png "Peripherals Tab")

-Now open the serial port popup menu and select *Null Model Cable* from the options list.
+Now open the serial port popup menu and select *Null Modem Cable* from the options list.
 This will connect one side of a null modem cable to the serial port of your virtual Amiga.
 Internally, the null modem cable is emulated using socket connections, which means that the connected Amigas must agree on a common port number to communicate.
 By default, vAmiga uses port  8080, but you can choose a different port if you like.

 ![Peripherals Tab](images/battlechess2.png "Peripherals Tab")